SudoIndividual/SP-DISM-Notes/FOC/Readme.md

 ## BIOS/CMOS Fundamentals

 BIOS : basic input output system
-BIOS is a is a type of firmware stored on a chip on your motherboard.
-BIOS tells the CPU to perform task like power-on self test( POST ) when power is first applied to the computer.
+Set of instructions located in a chip on the motherboard BIOS tells the CPU to perform task like power-on self test( POST ) when power is first applied to the computer.

 CMOS: